Automatic computation of Feynman integrals containing linear propagators via auxiliary mass flow

 where $i\geq 1$.
 Therefore, only $a_{0}$ and $c_{0}$ are free coefficients.

 To fix $a_{0}$ and $c_{0}$, we need to know $\vwJ(\frac{1}{16})$.
-Using the package \texttt{AMFlow} \cite{AMFlow}, we get
+Using the package \texttt{AMFlow} \cite{Liu:2022chg}, we get

 where we only keep 10 orders in $\epsilon$ expansion with 16-digit precision, although higher order and more digits can be obtained easily.
-We will keep the same accuracy in all examples in this paper.
-Calculation of $\vwJ(\frac{1}{16})$ in this example is certainly a very simple problem, but for general complicated problems we can still use AMF method to calculate them.
+We keep the same accuracy in all examples in this paper.
+Calculation of $\vwJ(\frac{1}{16})$ in this example is certainly a very simple problem, but for general complicated problems we can still use the AMF method to calculate them.
 By matching the asymptotic expansions of $\vwJ(x)$ at $x=0$ with $\vwJ(\frac{1}{16})$, we can determine $a_0$ and $c_0$.
 Eventually we obtain

-\sect{Vacuum integrals containing a gauge link up to 4 loops} Now we apply our recipe to calculate vacuum integrals containing a gauge link up to 4 loops.
+\sect{Vacuum integrals containing a gauge link up to four loops} Now, we apply our recipe to calculate vacuum integrals containing a gauge link up to four loops.
 These results are useful for studying parton distribution functions~\cite{Ji:2013dva,Ji:2014gla,Radyushkin:2017cyf,Ma:2014jla,Ma:2017pxb}.
-On the one hand they can serve as boundary conditions for 4-loop parton correlation functions calculation, and on the other hand they are needed to renormalize 3-loop parton correlation functions~\cite{Braun:2018brg,Li:2020xml}.
-In general, for a $L$-loop vacuum integral with a gauge link, there must be at least $L$ quadratic propagators and at most $L$ linear propagators.
-Or else, it is either reducible or scaleless.
-With this restriction, up to 4 loops we find that there are 64 nonzero and irreducible sectors in total which give 65 MIs.
-The 64 nonzero and irreducible sectors are displayed in the the ancillary file together with results of all the 65 MIs.
+On the one hand they can serve as boundary conditions for four-loop parton correlation functions calculation, and on the other hand, they are needed to renormalize three-loop parton correlation functions~\cite{Braun:2018brg,Li:2020xml}.
+In general, for an $L$-loop vacuum integral with a gauge link, there must be at least $L$ quadratic propagators and at most $L$ linear propagators, or else, it is either reducible or scaleless.
+With this restriction, up to four loops we find that there are 64 nonzero and irreducible sectors in total which give 65 MIs.
+The 64 nonzero and irreducible sectors are displayed in the the supplementary material together with results of all the 65 MIs.

 We take the most complicated integral family shown in Fig.~\ref{fig:gd41-new-tag} as an example to explain our calculation details.
-All other families can be calculated similarly and final results are provided in the attached ancillary file.
+All other families can be calculated similarly and final results are provided in the supplementary material.

 A general integral in this family can be expressed as